roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "Eh?"

-Yuuyami distorted into extremely sad countenance​.
+Yuuyami distorted into extremely sad countenance.

 "That was a jest."